htdebeer/pandocomatic/index.md

 communicating with a filter.
 Some metadata is common to many documents, such as language, author, keywords, and so on.
 In the `metadata` property of a template you can specify this global metadata.
-The `metadata` property is a map.
+The `metadata` property is a key-value list.

 **Examples**

--   For example, all document I write have me as the author
+-   For example, all document I write have me as the author:

     ``` {.yaml}
     metadata: